-This neon rainbow necklace is all about bringing a delightful blast of colour to your outfit.
+This neon rainbow bracelet will put a smile on your face every time you see it.
 It's made with baroque freshwater pearls and 10mm Czech pressed glass beads.
 It's strung on steel wire, and the components are sterling silver.
 The bracelet features a sterling silver Daily Pearls dangle, and if requested will come with a gift bag and tissue paper.

 To keep your pearls looking their best, they should be the last thing you put on and the first thing you take off.
 Avoid getting perfume, hairspray, lotion, or any other chemical on them, and wipe them off right away if you do.
 Keep them out of water, where hair products, chlorine, or salt water could dull or discolour them.
 Water can also weaken the bond between the pearl and the post.

 As popular as pearls are, the range of varieties and prices can get confusing.
 Here's what you need to know:

 1) Almost every real pearl on today's market, regardless of variety, is “cultured.”
 A cultured pearl is grown in an ocean or a lake, and develops around a nucleus or irritant which is placed in an oyster or mollusk.
 The final product is created by nature, albeit with man’s help.

 2) “Natural” pearls are pearls that have been found in oysters.
 Natural pearls found today sell for tens of thousands of dollars.
 Many natural pearls on the market are in antique pieces, and come with gemological x-ray certification.